A History of the Birds of Europe: Illustrations

 The principal illustrator was the Dutch artist John Gerrard Keulemans, who had previously illustrated Sharpe's study of kingfishers, A Monograph of the Alcdinidae.
 Keulemans mostly worked from skins rather than life, but attempted to depict the birds realistically.
 Artists normally painted a picture and then copied it onto a fine limestone slab using a special waxy crayon.
 The slab was then wetted before adding an oil-based ink, which would be held only by the greasy crayon lines, and copies were printed from the slab.
 This process was known as lithography.

 To reduce costs, Keulemans drew directly on to the limestone instead of first making a painting.
 Although this was more technically difficult, drawing directly could give a livelier feel to the final illustration, and was also favoured by other contemporary bird artists such as Edward Lear.
 The printed plates were hand-coloured, mainly by young women.

-Keulemans was also working on other projects, so Dresser had to commission Edward Neale and Joseph Wolfe to draw 28 and 15 plates respectively.
+Keulemans was also working on other projects, so Dresser had to commission Edward Neale and Joseph Wolf to draw 28 and 15 plates respectively.
 Each of the 339 copies produced contained 633 plates, so nearly 215,000 plates were individually coloured.
 In addition to the colour plates, there were also monochrome engravings to illustrate interesting features, one example being a drawing of a skull of a Tengmalm's owl to show its asymmetry.

 Reception

 When he came to review Birds of Europe in 1872, Dresser's old friend Alfred Russel Wallace recommended the work both to general readers and to amateurs, using the latter word in its original sense as a lover of the subject.
-In a second review in 1875, he said "this beautiful and important work ...
+In another review in 1875, he said "this beautiful and important work ...
 The energy with which the author has laboured to ensure punctuality in the issue is beyond all praise; and now that about half the work is completed, and we find that the last twelve parts, with figures of nearly 120 species of birds, have appeared within the year, subscribers have every assurance that they will, in due course, possess a finished work."

 An outspoken critic of the book was Dresser's former friend, the ornithologist Henry Seebohm, who criticised the errors in the text and the conservatism of the authors, including their failure to use trinomial nomenclature.
 Seebohm was a much more committed supporter of evolutionary theory than Dresser, and believed every local variation of a species should have its own scientific name to demonstrate relationships.
 His comments on Dresser and Sharpe include: